cnenning/go-artifactory-scm-plugin/README.md

 Place the [JAR file(s)](https://github.com/cnenning/go-artifactory-scm-plugin/releases) in directory `plugins/external` of your go-server.
 See [go documentation](https://docs.go.cd/current/extension_points/plugin_user_guide.html) for more details.

+## Plugin Configuration
+go shows a cogwheel next to each plugin in admin area.
+You can configure some global settings like timeouts or username/password there.
+Afterwards you have to restart go-server.
+You can check if your config is active by looking at logs.
+See [go docs for details](https://developer.gocd.org/current/writing_go_plugins/go_plugins_basics.html#logging).

 ## SCM Configuration
 Repositories in Artifactory should follow this pattern: